Nudged Elastic Band in Topological Data Analysis: Method

 \subsection{Higher-dimensional cells}

 In order to search for higher-dimensional cells, one can imagine adapting NEB.
-We discuss one approach, which we use with the test data sets, in Appendix \ref{A: Higher-dimensional cells}.
-We also discuss several weaknesses of this approach.
+In Appendix \ref{A: Higher-dimensional cells} we describe a na\"ive approach along with its weaknesses.
+We are interested in better methods, but further work is needed.